sdu-mp-21/eat-fit/README.md

 - Creation of an app that will help you improve your physique

 ## Users
-This app can be used by everyone who wants to improve their body.
+This app can be used by anyone who wants to improve their body.
 In application, you can write down your physical data, from which the necessary information will be calculated.

 # Application content
 - In-app you can find the calorie content of products, your calorie expenditure, and training for every large muscle group with your own weight.